-Everyone is susceptible to be infected with coronavirus, however, the older people are the ones who are more likely to have severe disease or more serious disease.
+Everyone is susceptible to being infected with coronavirus, however, older people are the ones who are more likely to have severe disease or more serious disease.

 The elderly, especially those with preexisting conditions like diabetes, heart disease, and lung disease, are at a higher risk of getting "very sick" from COVID-19, according to the Centers for Disease Control.